arg3t/Neocortex/Programming Notebook/Compilers.md

     foo + 2 # You can't add an int to a list
     ```

-4.  **Intermediate Code Generation:** In this step we create the `intermediate representation`{.verbatim} of the source code.
+4.  **Intermediate Code Generation:** In this step we create the `intermediate representation` of the source code.
 Intermediate representation should be easy to generate and translate to the target program.
-A very common form is the `three-address code(TAC)`{.verbatim} which is a sequence of simple instructions with at most three operands.
+A very common form is the `three-address code(TAC)` which is a sequence of simple instructions with at most three operands.

 ```
       real code            TAC